mahsaashouri/model-based-time-series-clustering-tool/README.md

 # model-based time series clustering tool

-We propose a web-based interactive tool, called `model-based time series clustering tool', for visualizing the results of clustering large collections of time series with cross-sectional domain-relevant attributes.
+We propose a web-based interactive tool, called 'model-based time series clustering tool', for visualizing the results of clustering large collections of time series with cross-sectional domain-relevant attributes.
 Such data often arise in Internet-of-Things (IoT) and sensor-based applications, where each time series is coupled with cross-sectional information.
 While the clustering algorithm in the background is automated, our visualization tool allows users to modify various parameters that lead to different cluster